acelot/resolver/README.md

 }
 ```

 As you can see the controller requires `UsersService` in constructor.
-To resolve this dependency you can simply pass
+To resolve this dependency you can just pass
 the new instance of `UsersService`.
 Let's do this:

 ```php